Anthony (Tony) Manfredi, Executive Director

-Fran Morrow is NAC’s Artist Services Program Coordinator, a position she has held since 2001.
+Fran Morrow joined NAC in 2001 to be part of the Artist Services Program.
 She received her BFA in Drama with a minor in English from the University of Montana, Missoula, a 5th year from Carroll College, Helena, MT, and has taken graduate courses at California State University, Northridge.
 During a career centered in the fields of arts education and program management, Morrow has held positions at the Liz Claiborne and Art Ortenberg Foundation, Montana Arts Council and California State University, Northridge.
 While teaching Drama and English in Montana at Helena High School and at Hellgate High School in Missoula, she also directed plays and traveled with the competitive drama team.
 Morrow has performed and directed at theaters in Portland, OR; Helena, MT; Glasgow, MT; Minneapolis, MN; and Missoula, MT.
 She was a member of the Montana Repertory Touring Company and the business manager at the Fork Peck Summer Theater.

 Stephen Reid, Artist Services Specialist/ Art Installer

 Stephen Reid joined NAC in the spring of 2017.
-As the Artist Services Program Associate/Art Installer he helps organize the exhibition installations for the agency’s three visual arts programs: the Nevada Touring Initiative-Traveling Exhibition, OXS-Office exhibition and LXS-Legislative exhibition Series.
+As the Artist Services Specialist/Art Installer.
+Reid helps organize the exhibition installations for the agency’s three visual arts programs: the Nevada Touring Initiative-Traveling Exhibition, OXS-Office exhibition, and LXS-Legislative exhibition Series.
 Reid also assists with answering questions from artists about the grants and helping with the other outreach activities of the Artist Services Program.
-Outside of the NAC, Reid is and adjunct instructor at Western Nevada College teaching Visual Foundations and Drawing.
+Reid was an adjunct instructor at Western Nevada College teaching Visual Foundations and Drawing.
 His introduction to Nevada was as a child via Indian Springs in the early seventies.
 That relocation had a profound effect on his relationship with the desert landscape which still persists today.
 He is excited about traveling through rural Nevada and helping to extend its culturally rich art community to its residents.

 Cathleen J. Wyatt, Administrative Assistant